jdevfullstack-tutorials/learn-to-code/README.md

 Next to that, we have several programming languages that is expressed not as symbols but much like a human language and one of the most significant is the C language.
-During this time, the things we wanted to achieve were ambitious, so they never stop finding ways and C was even upgraded to be used as the tool creating Desktop apps and games, it became known as the C++.
+During this time, the things humans wanted to achieve were ambitious, so they (the programmers) never stop finding ways and C was even upgraded to be used as the tool for creating Desktop apps and games, it became known as the C++.

 Yet, we did not stay that way.
 We wanted more.
 The birth of the Web demanded another tool